In January 2017, we published our discussion document, Shifting the balance: a better, fairer system of dental regulation.

 Shifting the balance consists of four main areas of proposals:

 Moving upstream: which includes putting a stronger emphasis on patient protection, learning within the system, engaging more effectively with current and future dental professionals, and developing alternative approaches to continuing professional development.
+You can find out more in our Moving Upstream report, published on 30 January 2019.

 First tier complaints: this involves building better partnerships to improve the handling of patient feedback, concerns and complaints with the practice, and expanding access to mediation and other forms.